Monday, July 23, 2018

 It turned out that 76% of the mothers chose the Girl’s Prize Pack and 87% of the fathers chose the Boy’s Prize Pack.
 In a few other studies, too, these researchers found that parents favored expenditures on the same gendered child and that the explanation seems to be greater psychological identification with the same-sex child.
 There was also evidence that the pattern of preferences extends beyond parent-child pairs.
 Therefore aunts may be more comfortable making purchases for nieces, and uncles for nephews.

 When families shop together with you, it’s useful for you to identify the retail influencers.
-However, an important limit on the value of this set of studies for you is that the participants were required to choose between an expenditure on a boy or on a girl.
+However, an important limit on the value of this set of studies is that the participants were required to choose between an expenditure either on a boy or on a girl.
 In many circumstances, a parent can choose to purchase items for each of their children.
-Much research finds that in these circumstances, the adults endeavor to spread the expenditures equitably.
-It is when the extent of resources feels limited, such as when you want to upsell, that it pays off to sell through the same sex parent.
+In these circumstances, adults could endeavor to spread the expenditures equitably.
+It is when the extent of resources feels limited, such as when the retailer wants to upsell, that it pays off to sell through the same sex parent.

-Other studies have indicated that in tight economic times, both parents become highly receptive to spending more retail dollars on daughters than on sons.
+Also, in tight economic times, both parents become highly receptive to spending more retail dollars on daughters than on sons.
 In any case, none of this should be used in a way which would alienate the father of the daughter or the mother of the son.
-To show how you like having the parent buy from you for the child, make clear that you like each parent and respect the preferences they express.
+To show how you like having the parent buy from you for the child, make clear that you respect the preferences each parent expresses.

 For your success: Retailer’s Edge: Boost Profits Using Shopper Psychology